 - You are here:

-The 1970’s Minis had a new body shell to incorporate the new doors with wind up windows, and also at this time the range of body and interior colours was changed to come into line with other British Leyland colours.
-The design of the seat covers was kept from the previous MK.II models, but the grain of the material itself was made coarser.
-These models didn’t have a high back reclining seat as an optional extra, but our Replica seat will fit this model as well.
-There was however, a tilting seat which looked like the standard fixed item which was required by Law in several European countries.
+The design of the vinyl seat covers was retained from the Mk2 cars, which by 1975 was quite dated.
+These models didn’t have a high back/rally style factory reclining seat as an optional extra, but we have offered a Mk3 styled adaptation of our Mk2 replica reclining seat to fit this model as well.
+There was a tilting backed seat, which looked like the standard fixed item and which was required by Law in several European countries; it was therefore an optional extra on UK Coopers, if not standard saloons.
 This seat can be recognised by having a lever on the outside of the base frame.

 We offer our deluxe moulded carpet sets for these models, which will revolutionize the interior of your Mini.
 The Cooper models had carpeted boot boards as standard, which as you will see we can either supply complete replacements for, or simply a re-covering carpet kit.
 A new headlining suspended from 6 roof hoops was introduced to the saloon Minis with the Mk3, effectively an updated version of that used in the Riley Elf and Wolseley Hornet previously, but now in a very plain PVC type grey headlining that was also rolled out across most of the BL range.

 The Mk3 1275cc Cooper "S" models were not as distinctive as the Mk.I & II models in that they usually had the standard Mini 1000 front grille, a Leyland badge on the bonnet but a MINI COOPER S badge on the boot lid.
 There were 19,511Cooper "S" models built during this two and half year period before production was discontinued.